lightonai/distilabel/README.md

       - Distiset level: controlled by `use_cache` and `invalidate_distiset` when calling `pipeline.run()`.
 - You can enable a function level timer with `DISTILABEL_ENABLE_TIMER=1`.
 You can decorate functions as shown in `distilabel/pipeline/base.py`.
 - At the end of the pipeline, `write_buffer.py` writes all the final batches to disk in parquets (writing every `constants.WRITE_BUFFER_SIZE` rows of data).
 Then it has to reload each of them to make sure they have a matching schema for the whole set.
 Then, they are loaded into a distiset and returned.
 This can take e.g. 10 min for 60K batches with 16M rows.
 Just note the time it takes.
+- You can set the base url for running vllm (used when `Config(use_running_vllm=True)` in the config) with the environment variable `VLLM_API_BASE_URL`.
+- You can use `uv` to make the environment.
+Simply use `uv sync` then `uv sync --extra flash` from the root dir of the repository.
+This should run the pipelines I have built though it may be missing dependencies for things like ray (which aren't supported atm anyways).

 ## Notes on Distilabel (Issues and Helpful Knowledge)
 - **Short Version**: distilabel is very particular about how things are done, so there's a reason why every line is the way it is and I recommend starting off of one of the existing pipelines.
 Also, reading my code for e.g. the single page pipeline will tell you how to build on top of distilabel.
 Use the rest of this list as an issue tracker so people know how to solve issues in the future.